gabisurita/network-labs/experiments/4_static_ip_routing.md

 ```

-We can check connectivity between hosts and as expected two hosts from different subnetworks can't ping each other.
+We can check connectivity between hosts and as expected two hosts from different subnetworks
+can't ping each other.
+That happens because there's no known routes between the two subnetworks
+in the routers.

 ```
 mininet> pingall